drmowinckels/drmowinckels.github.io/content/blog/2024/02-01_teaching-unlocks/index.md

 ### Horizontal rule or horizontal line?

 So, when you have a whole line that spans an entire page in HTML, we call that a "Horizontal Rule", and its made by the HTML `<hr>` tag.
-Quarto rendering markdown, obviously also supports this, but what is it called?
+Quarto rendering Markdown, obviously also supports this, but what is it called?

 After giving my learner's an exercise to add a horizontal rule to their slides, I got a question about what this was.
 Some finished within minutes, others' could not locate it at all.